Skip to content

 3 Signs Your Kidneys are Overwhelmed

 In the world of wellness, everyone talks about "gut health" or "liver detoxes."
-But in my 20 years of clinical practice, I’ve found that we are often ignoring the most important part of the equation: the drainage system.
+But at Axobotanica, we believe one of the most important parts of the health equation is often ignored: the drainage system.

-Think of your kidneys as the main sewage line for your body.
-If that line is sluggish or backed up, it doesn't matter how many green juices you drink or how clean your diet is—the "waste" has nowhere to go.
-When the kidneys can't keep up with environmental stressors or microbial waste, the body starts sending out "check engine" lights.
+Think of your kidneys as the main filtration line for your entire body.
+If that line is sluggish or backed up, it doesn't matter how many green juices you drink or how clean your diet is—the "waste" simply has nowhere to go.

-Here are the three most common signs I see that suggest your kidneys are overwhelmed and need support.
+Are you listening to yours?
+Here are the three most common signs that your system is overwhelmed and looking for support.

 1. The "Morning Mirror" Test (Puffiness)